Monaghan GAA

 The Monaghan County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Mhuineacháin) or Monaghan GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Monaghan and the Monaghan county football and hurling teams.
 Separate county boards are responsible for the promotion & development of handball, camogie and ladies' football within the county, as well as having responsibility for their representative county players/teams.
-The current team sponsor of Monaghan GAA is Investec.
+The current team sponsor of Monaghan GAA is Activ8 Solar Energies.

 Football

 Clubs

 Clubs contest the Monaghan Senior Football Championship.